 You should only use SelfCert to create signatures for use within your own organization.
 If you want to digitally sign a database and then distribute that database commercially, you should obtain a commercial security certificate from a commercial certificate authority (CA).
 For more information, see the See Also section.

-Access 2010 makes it easy and fast to sign and distribute a database.
+Office Access 2007 makes it easy and fast to sign and distribute a database.
 When you create an .accdb file or .accde file, you can package the file, apply a digital signature to the package, and then distribute the signed package to other users.
 The Package and Sign tool places the database in an Access Deployment (.accdc) file, signs the file, and then places the signed package at a location that you determine.
 Users can then extract the database from the package and work directly in the database (not in the package file).

 Remember these facts as you proceed: